mbarnettHMX/beneficial-ownership-engine/README.md

     1. Azure Synapse deployment, and
     2. Local deployment.
 For Azure Synapse deployment refer to the Synapse Deployment Instruction document.
 For local deployment on a laptop, desktop, or virtual machine, follow the instructions in the sections below.
-Note that processing speed is
+Note that processing requirements are important for the Beneficial Ownership Engine, especially for large datasets, thus the Azure Synapse deployment is  reccommended.

 ### Local Deployment Instructions